entomologist1/entomologist1/README.md

    - birthday calendar html code
    - page for putting together birthday calendar html code

+Does anyone know how to get rid ofthe copilot commit notes its killing my nonchalant vibe

 <!---
 entomologist1/entomologist1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.